John Mott-Smith: Life

 His hope was to negotiate a replacement for the Reciprocity Treaty of 1875, but he was recalled after the 1893 Overthrow of the Kingdom of Hawaii.

 His position was just below the diplomatic rank of 21st-century ambassador.

-He retired to Honolulu where he died August 10, 1895 after an illness of several weeks.
+He retired to Honolulu where he died August 10, 1895, after an illness of several weeks.

 After a funeral at the Sain Andrew Cathedral he was buried in Oahu Cemetery.

 Family and legacy

 In 1859 he married Ellen Dominis Paty.
 They had seven children.

-Son Ernest Augustus Mott-Smith was born May 12, 1873 went to Harvard Law School briefly, married Anna Elizabeth Paty in 1896 and became active in politics.
+Son Ernest Augustus Mott-Smith was born May 12, 1873, went to Harvard Law School briefly, married Anna Elizabeth Paty in 1896 and became active in politics.

-He practised law, and served on various government boards of the Territory of Hawaii, such as the Board of Health from 1901–1925, and territorial secretary from 1907–1914.
+He practised law, and served on various government boards of the Territory of Hawaii, such as the Board of Health from 1901 to 1925, and territorial secretary from 1907 to 1914.

 Other sons were Harold Meade Mott-Smith and Morton Churchill Mott-Smith.
 Daughters were Martha Paty Smith, Myra Harris Smith who married Reverend James B. Thomas, Ida Campbell Smith who married Robert Morss Lovett in Chicago, and May Henderson Smith.
 He left a substantial estate after investing in sugar plantations in Hawaii which his newspaper had earlier promoted.

 A Mott-Smith building and Mott-Smith drive in Makiki at 21°18′33″N 157°50′13″W are named for him.

 The three-story brick building built in 1897 at the corner of Hotel and Fort Streets (the site of his former office, later known as The Hub) contained the second electric elevator in Hawaii.